 Simkin has been doing her part to further that goal with her Seattle practice that has been offering childbirth education and other classes for new families since 1968.
 But she started focusing more on helping new doulas get started with the 1988 creation of Simkin School, a program of the Seattle Midwifery School.

 Both reached out to an even bigger student base in 2009 when the Seattle Midwifery School merged with Bastyr University, which offers science-based degree programs that complement the birth vocations fields, including naturopathic medicine, acupuncture and Oriental medicine, nutrition, psychology, herbal sciences and human biology.

-“Bastyr University is fortunate to have someone with Penny Simkin’s stature and experience in modern childbirth as part of both our Kenmore and San Diego campuses,” said Bastyr University President Daniel K. Church, PhD.
+“Bastyr University is fortunate to have someone with Penny Simkin’s stature and experience in modern childbirth,” said Bastyr University President Daniel K. Church, PhD.
 “Whenever the foremost leader of any industry is a part of your community, as Penny is, it is a great honor and one for which we feel very privileged to have.”

 “When Survivors Give Birth” a Groundbreaking Issue

 In her fourth decade of dedication to childbearing women, Simkin is still breaking new ground.

 She teaches When Survivors Give Birth, which focuses on understanding and healing the effects of childhood sexual abuse and rape on childbearing women.
 Simkin and Phyllis Klaus teach the class together through a collaboration that started in 1987, resulting first in the book When Survivors Give Birth.